LbJ023/test/snack/ReadMe.txt

 ========================================================================
-       CONSOLE APPLICATION : snake
+       CONSOLE APPLICATION : snack
 ========================================================================

-AppWizard has created this snake application for you.
+AppWizard has created this snack application for you.

-This file contains a summary of what you will find in each of the files that make up your snake application.
+This file contains a summary of what you will find in each of the files that make up your snack application.

-snake.dsp
+snack.dsp
     This file (the project file) contains information at the project level and is used to build a single project or subproject.
 Other users can share the project (.dsp) file, but they should export the makefiles locally.

-snake.cpp
+snack.cpp
     This is the main application source file.